 The NAIHC membership recently passed a resolution to endorse the use of "single-race data" in the formula calculations for the Native American Housing Block Grant allocation.
 However, this committee knows that there remains disagreement among NAIHC membership concerning the way in which American Indians and Alaska Natives are counted by the U.S. Census Bureau.
 In an attempt to reach consensus on this issue, the NAIHC has established a Task Force with the goal of arriving at a position that is agreeable to all tribes regarding the counting of American Indian and Alaska Natives in the formula.
 The Task Force is to formulate a position which they will then present to the NAIHC membership for approval.
-Because this issue is unresolved at many levels, we request the active support of the Committee on Indian Affairs in these efforts.
+Because this issue is unresolved at many levels, we request the active support of the cause this issue is unresolved at many levels, we request the active support of the Committee on Indian Affairs in these efforts